iitp-ppi/DeepFoldPublic/docs/reference-manual/deepfold/constants.md

 In this case, we give those residues an `UNK` token.
 There are 21 distinct types of `aatype` for this reason.

+In the case of template pair features, it has additional `GAP` token.
+This token indicates that there is no structural template for the corresponding residue.
+Therefore, there are 22 distinct types for template features.

+MSA featuers has one more token named `MASKED_MSA_TOEKN`.
+This token is for BERT training proceudre.
+Therefore, there are 23 distinct types for MSA features.